E. B. White

-Elwyn Brooks White (July 11, 1899 – October 1, 1985) was an American writer.
-He was the author of highly popular books for children: Stuart Little (1945), Charlotte's Web (1952), and The Trumpet of the Swan (1970).
+Elwyn Brooks White (July 11, 1899 – October 1, 1985) was an American writer, essayist, and a contributing editor for The New Yorker magazine.
+He was also the author of highly popular books for children: Stuart Little (1945), Charlotte's Web (1952), and The Trumpet of the Swan (1970).

 In a 2012 survey of School Library Journal readers, Charlotte's Web was ranked first in their poll of the top one hundred children's novels.
-White also was a contributing editor and writer The New Yorker magazine and co-author of The Elements of Style, an English language style guide.
+White was co-author of The Elements of Style, an English language style guide.
 Kurt Vonnegut called White "one of the most admirable prose stylists our country has so far produced."

 Early life, family and education

 White was born in Mount Vernon, New York, on July 11, 1899, the sixth and youngest child of Samuel Tilly White, the president of a piano firm, and Jessie Hart White, the daughter of Scottish-American painter William Hart.
 Elwyn's older brother Stanley Hart White, known as Stan, a professor of landscape architecture and the inventor of the vertical garden, taught E. B. White to read and explore the natural world.

 White attended Cornell University, where he was briefly a private in the Student Army Training Corps (SATC), created by the US Department of War in 1918 to hasten the training of US soldiers for World War I in Europe.
 Students continued to take college courses while training for the army.
 Unlike the Reserve Officers' Training Corps (ROTC), SATC students were required to live and take all meals on campus and adhered to a strict military schedule of study and training.
 They also required a pass to go off campus on weekends.
 Following the end of World War I, the SATC program was disbanded in December 1918, and White did not serve with the active armed forces.

 In 1921, White graduated from Cornell University with a Bachelor of Arts degree.
 At Cornell, he obtained the nickname "Andy", where tradition confers that moniker on any male student whose surname is White after Cornell co-founder Andrew Dickson White.
 He worked as editor of The Cornell Daily Sun with classmate Allison Danzig, who later became a sportswriter for The New York Times.
 As a Cornell University student, White was a member of Aleph Samach, Quill and Dagger, and Phi Gamma Delta fraternity.